JohnLockwood/CodeSolid.github.io/_pages/goalboost.md

 title:     Goalboost Time Tracking
 ---

-* Goalboost
+# Goalboost
-This is where it goes
+Goalboost.com is the name of our time tracking application.
+It's at [Goalboost.com](Goalboost.com), of course, and we'll be writing more about our progress here as time goes by.